 Captain and Governor of the Jews.
 For the last of these titles the more definite Ethnarch is also given, while the formal proclamation of his people's gratitude invests Simon with (so far as they are concerned) absolute power and dignity.
 In all but name he was King of the Jews.
 But the authority which under God conferred his power is called a great convocation of priests and people and of rulers of the nation and elders of the country.
 If the definite Gerousia or Senate had been reconstituted, the name was probably purposely avoided, and the more ancient designations substituted.
-A difficulty remains xi.
-28-37.
-2 x.
-10, xii.
-36; 'approved by τὸ πληθος,' xiii.
-Ant. v.
-11.
+A difficulty remains xiii.
+42; cf. xiv.
+28 (on which see above), 47.